 Common aggravating factors include:

-This list merely illustrates several of the factors aggravating factors used in some states consult state law for the complete list of a specific state's aggravating factors.
+This list merely illustrates several of the aggravating factors used for first degree murder sentencing in some states.
+Consult the particular state law for the complete list of a specific state's aggravating factors.

 The Death Penalty